xJREB/cv-website/src/blogposts/2023-07-academic-job-market.md

 Despite having my basic set of documents ready, some applications took me surprisingly much effort, especially if they required me to fill in parts of my CV into some web form again...
 I also applied to 2 universities who share the same CS department.
 To my great surprise (and frustration), the requested documents and process couldn't have been more different.
-(Spoiler alert: one of the processes was considerable worse from my applicant perspective.)
+(Spoiler alert: one of the processes was considerably worse from my applicant perspective.)

 My applications were also processed very differently depending on the university.
 Between 1 and 3 stages needed to be passed until a potential final offer.